 When I believe I've

-completed the restoration, I'll send you a watermarked "proof" file for
+completed the restoration, I'll send you a watermarked "proof" JPEG for

 examination.
 If you accept the restoration, I'll send you your original back,

-along with the finished files and the inkjet print.
+along with the with the finished files and an inkjet print.
 If you're not

 satisfied, I'll either fix what you don't like or return your money and